CoreWeave

 This name can be changed in the configuration after you are familiar with the workflow.

 1TB to 2TB is recommended for training Stable Diffusion models, depending on the size of the dataset and how many fine-tunes you wish to run.
-Later, if you later require more space, it's easy to increase the size of the PVC as needed.
+Later, if you need more space, it's easy to increase the size of the PVC as required.

 The PVC can be shared between multiple fine-tune runs.
-We recommend using HDD type storage, because the fine-tuner does not require high performance storage.
+We recommend using HDD type storage, because the fine-tuner doesn't require high-performance storage.

-If you prefer, you can also deploy the PVC with the YAML snippet for your method below, then use kubectl apply -f to apply it.
+If you prefer, you can also deploy the PVC with the YAML snippet for your method below.
+You'll then use kubectl apply -f to apply it.

 DreamBooth YAML